add-IV/pandaRec/documentation/strategies.md

 ### 5. Dataframe structure analysis

-By analysing the the dataframe structure, such as column names, data types and values we can match them with the input of recipes.
+By analyzing the the Dataframe structure, such as column names, data types and values we can match them with the input of recipes.
 It might be even enhanced if we modify recipe to include argument types.

 ### 6. Web based algorithm

 By offloading the ranking algorithm to a Server, we can improve the ranking algorithm over time.
-The ranking algorithm can be improved by collecting user feedback and by analysing the usage of the recipes.
+The ranking algorithm can be improved by collecting user feedback and by analyzing the usage of the recipes.
 The ranking algorithm can be improved by using machine learning algorithms.

 ### 7. Machine learning